rie1973/Movie-Tracker/README.md

 # WatchMe GUI Application

-A brief description of what this project does and who it's for This project will create a list of movies (with release date, where to watch, and have a link to the trailer on YouTube).
+This project will create a list of movies (with release date, where to watch, and  a link to the trailer on YouTube).

 Anyone who watches movies, streaming shows, or scheduled online content can use this application.